Acrylic painting for beginners: learn the essential techniques and how to use acrylic painting supplies to get the best results.

 There is a lot of flexibility when it comes to choosing a surface for acrylic painting.
 Paper, canvas, wooden panel and Gessobord all make fantastic supports for the medium.

 Paper is a good choice for beginners as it is the cheapest.
 Frame an artwork if you like it!
+Check out our acrylic paper review if you want to learn about all the different paper brands.

 Check out other recommendations in our acrylic painting surface guide.